 Discover Dorset's wonderful heritage on walks and at other events with archaeologists from Dorset Council and other archaeologists working in the county.

 Learn about the splendid prehistoric hill-fort of Hod Hill on a walk with Claire Pinder of Dorset Council.
-This walk takes between 2 and 2.5 hours.
+This walk takes around 2 hours and 30 minutes.
 There are some slopes, and sensible clothing and footwear are recommended.
+Children must be accompanied by an adult.

 Meet in the car park at Stourpaine church, DT11 8JZ, grid reference ST 8602 0936.